 In summer, you may notice that you see more foxes than in the other seasons.
 Summer is a fantastic time for foxes and a great time for us to see them going about their normal lives.

 Young cubs will have grown their coat in summer and will be out learning to hunt with their family.
 Food is abundant for foxes during the summer, and they can often be seen in gardens feeding on insects or fruit.

 The lives of foxes vary throughout the year, so I wanted to find out what they do in summer.
 If you want to find out, please read on.
 If not, here is a fantastic video of foxes on a trampoline to watch.

 Do Foxes Like Summer?

 Foxes can often be found in summer when the weather is hot, laying around hedgerows, long grass, and brambles.
 Many urban foxes can also be found in urban areas in gardens and on the roofs of garages and outbuildings sunning themselves.

-This is in contrast to the colder weather where foxes will stay in dens, only coming out to feed for brief periods above ground.
+This contrasts with the colder weather where foxes will stay in dens, only coming out to feed for brief periods above ground.
 Strong winds make it difficult to detect predators and other dangers.
-Foxes have excellent hearing and the noise of the wind around them can often mask the sound of a potential threat.
+Foxes have excellent hearing, and the noise of the wind around them can often mask the sound of a potential threat.

-Foxes rely on their hearing and without hearing rustling in the grass because of the strong wind they may also have trouble finding prey.
+Foxes rely on their hearing and may also have trouble finding prey without hearing rustling in the grass because of the strong wind.
 Foxes don’t like the rain and will often stay in their dens, but in summer will often cool down in puddles.

 What Do Foxes Eat In Summer?